howisjames/howisjt-com/content/posts/travel-mississippi-ocean-springs.md

 ## Lodging

 We stayed at a quaint B&B in the heart of Ocean Springs and largely succeeded, except that most of these boutique inns don't serve meals.
 Really, they should be B&I for Bed & Internet.
 It turned out to not be an issue since there are so many delicious eateries within walking distance, and I assume this is by design.
-We stayed at the [Springs Hotel](https://www.springshotelos.com/) located on Washington Ave. in the heart of O.S. next to the Walter Anderson Museum.
+We stayed at the [Springs Hotel](https://www.springshotelos.com/) located on Washington Ave. in the heart of Ocean Springs next to the Walter Anderson Museum.
 It was within easy walking distance to the shops, restaurants and bars along Washington and Government Streets.

 ## Arts & Culture

 ![black skimmer tile art](/images/travel/ocean-springs/walter-anderson-tile-gull-400px.jpg)

 The Anderson family readily admits that Walter was something of a peculiar man.
 He viewed the world and societal norms differently than most.
 Anderson passed away in 1965 before receiving any significant notoriety for his art, which took off in the mid 1970s.
 Anderson loved nature during a time when the hippie movement wanted people to love each other.
 Anderson's art reflects this and the time he spent alone in nature - even repeatedly sailing a tiny one-man skiff about 11 miles offshore to Horn Island and even 25 miles offshore to Louisiana's Chandeleur Islands.
 Near the time of his death, we were informed that Walter rode out hurricane Betsy while lashed to a tree on Horn Island because he wanted to experience the power of nature.
 The idea of this invokes so many questions: how did he survive rising storm surge waters? how did he secure his boat? how did he physically recover to endure an 11 mile paddle back to the mainland?
+He was quite the dude - also canoing down the mighty Mississippi.

-I recently spent a night [solo camping on nearby Deer Island]({{< relref "travel-mississippi-camping.md" >}}) and enjoyed the solitude, though I wasn't really alone (there were a couple of other overnight campers on the island) and all night long I could hear the sounds of traffic and trains in Biloxi
+I recently spent a night [solo camping on nearby Deer Island]({{< relref "travel-mississippi-camping.md" >}}) and enjoyed the solitude, though I wasn't really alone (there were a couple of other overnight campers on the island) and all night long I could hear the sounds of traffic and trains in Biloxi.

 Decades ago I visited West Ship Island by [tourist ferry](https://msshipisland.com/) which is a fun and interesting trip.
 Ship island reportedly served as the "Plymouth Rock" of the Gulf coast due to its natural deep water harbor.
 It has sandy beaches, clearer Gulf waters, there will be sightings of dolphins in the Mississippi Sound, and a Ship Island trip includes a tour of historic Civil War era [Fort Massachusetts](https://www.nps.gov/guis/learn/historyculture/fort-massachusetts.htm) maintained by the National Park Service.